torvenkat/parint/content/index.md

 title: Welcome to Parallel Intersections
 ---

-This is a new Quartz installation.
+This is my personal digital garden.